the-mod-archive/modarchive/README.md

 ## Set up your local data and files

-You can load some seed data into your local database with the following commands:
+You can load some seed data into your local database with the following command:

-    python manage.py loaddata ./songs/fixtures/songs.json
+    python manage.py prepare_local_data

-    python manage.py loaddata ./artists/fixtures/artists.json
+You can use any created account to log in to the local archive.
+The username and password of the accounts are displayed in the output.

 ### Set up a local archive